denispelli/CriticalSpacing/README.md

    at least 2 numbers).
 If the MATLAB Command Window responds to the keyboard, but CriticalSpacing.m does not, try quitting and restarting MATLAB.
 1. Choose a font.
 We recommend "Pelli" for threshold spacing and Sloan for threshold size.
-Print the “Response Page” PDF for your font.
-Inside the “CriticalSpacing” folder you'll find files “Response page for Pelli.pdf” and “Response page for Sloan.pdf”.
+Print the alphabet page PDF for your font.
+Inside the CriticalSpacing/pdf/ folder you'll find files “Pelli alphabet.pdf” and “Sloan alphabet.pdf”.
    Print the appropriate one and give it to your observer.
-The response page shows the possible letters, e.g. “DHKNORSVZ” or “1234567889”.
+The alphabet page shows the possible letters, e.g. “DHKNORSVZ” or “1234567889”.
 Observers will find it helpful to consult this page while choosing an answer when they have little idea what letter the target(s) might be.
-   And children may prefer to point at the target letters, one by one, on the response page.
+   And children may prefer to point at the target letters, one by one, on the alphabet page.
 1. Make sure the computer is connected to power.
 Data will be lost if the computer hibernates or goes to "sleep" before the program finishes.